-Pay check: New proposed regulations has been added to your bookmarks.
+Pay check: New proposed regulations has been saved

 Pay check: New proposed regulations